Free QR Code Generator

 For design software & large sizes

-Maths, not pixels — so it stays razor-sharp at any size, from a business card to a shopfront banner.
-It opens in design apps like Illustrator and Inkscape, or laser software like LightBurn, as clean shapes with no blur and nothing to trace.
+Maths, not pixels — so it stays razor-sharp at any size.
+Opens in Illustrator, Inkscape, Affinity and laser software like LightBurn as clean shapes with no blur.

 For screens, email & everyday print

 A standard high-resolution image that works everywhere a photo does.
-Drop it into a menu, a poster, a website, an email signature, or print it on an ordinary printer.
+Drop it into a menu, a website, an email signature, or print it on an ordinary printer.

 Questions about QR codes